 What are the rights of data subjects under the Data Protection Act 2011?

 Comparatively speaking, the Data Protection Act 2011 does not provide data subjects with many rights with respect to their personal data and privacy rights.
-To illustrate this point further, the Data Protection Act 2011 does not provide Trinidadian citizens with the right to erasure, the right to object or opt out of their consent, the right to data portability, or the right not to be subject to data processing decisions based solely on automated decision making.
-To the contrary, the law does provide citizens with the right to be informed, the right to access, the right to rectification, and the right to challenge an organization’s compliance under the law.
+To illustrate this point further, the Data Protection Act 2011 does not provide Trinidadian citizens with the right to erasure, the right to object or opt-out of their consent, the right to data portability, or the right not to be subject to data processing decisions based solely on automated decision making.
+On the contrary, the law does provide citizens with the right to be informed, the right to access, the right to rectification, and the right to challenge an organization’s compliance under the law.

-As it relates to the enforcement of the law, the Office of the Information Commissioner or the Commissioner for short has the authority to impose penalties as it pertains to non-compliance.
+As it relates to the enforcement of the law, the Office of the Information Commissioner, or the Commissioner for short has the authority to impose penalties as it pertains to non-compliance.
 These penalties include a monetary fine of up to TTD 50,000 ($7,219), as well as a term of imprisonment of up to three years.
 Additionally, upon conviction on a criminal indictment, violators of the law are also subject to a monetary fine of up to TTD 100,000 ($14,438), as well as a term of imprisonment of up to five years.
-To this end, the following actions constitute an offence under the law:
+To this end, the following actions constitute an offense under the law:

 - Willfully obstructing the Commissioner or their delegate in the performance of their duties.

 - Requesting access to personal data under false claims or pretenses.